 The individual(s) responsible for facilitating their community's self-designation proposal (the "Designator") will be asked to define their community based on relevant, localized geographic boundaries (e.g. streets, rural highways, county lines).
 However, the practical result of the self-designation process will be that additional Census Block Groups within that self-defined community receive the Environmental Justice Community designation.
-This level of granularity in the designation will enable the Program Administrator to ensure consistency in how it tracks and measures participation from these communities, as well as how. -It also allows Approved Vendors and potential participants are able to use the same tools (e.g-., maps and address look-ups) to determine if they are located within a designated Environmental Justice Community-(calculated or self-designated).
+This level of granularity in the designation will enable the Program Administrator to ensure consistency in how it tracks and measures participation from these communities.
+It also allows Approved Vendors and potential participants to use the same tools (e.g., maps and address look-ups) to determine if they are located within an Environmental Justice Community (calculated or self-designated).

-In practice, the Designator will complete a two-part form to request that a community be designated as an EJ Community.
+In practice, the Designator will complete a two-part form to request that a community be designated as an EJEnvironmental Justice Community.
 The committee will then use a rubric (evaluation guidelines) to assess the quantitative and qualitative data submitted.
-This rubric mirrors the types of data that entered the original calculation for the EJ Score, covering addresses four areas of environmental justice characteristics:
+This rubric addresses four areas of environmental justice characteristics:

-- 1. Exposure Indicators,
+- 1. Exposure Indicators

-- 2. Environmental Effects Indicators,
+- 2. Environmental Effects Indicators

 - 3. Sensitive Population Indicators, and

 - 4. Socioeconomic Factor Indicators.

-Within each of the four EJ areas, a score will be assigned based on the extent of burden experienced by the community (e.g. none, little, some, a great deal, most).
+Within each of the four EJEnvironmental Justice areas, a score will be assigned based on the extent of burden experienced by the community (e.g. none, little, some, a great deal, most).
 The level of burden will be deemed higher if supporting documents indicate that:

 - 1. Exposure Indicators- The exposure level is greater than deemed safe. - 2.
-Environmental Effects Indicators Proximity to environmental hazards is close. - 3.
-Sensitive Population Indicators- The number, or percentage, of at-risk community members is high. - -Socioeconomic Factor Indicators- The number, or percentage, of at-risk community members is high.
+Environmental Effects Indicators- Proximity to environmental hazards. - 3.
+Sensitive Population Indicators- The number, or percentage, of at-risk community members is high. - 4.
+Socioeconomic Factor Indicators The number, or percentage, of at-riskeffected community members is high.